emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    file.
 Because we will be using the same infrastructure code in the Dev and Prod environments, we have built a module.
 Think of a module like a function, which is repeatable code we can use over and over again.
 If we need to make changes to the module, changes would be applied to both the Dev and Prod environments, which is what we want.

+   Add your remote hosts that you want to allow access to the FTD Management interface and AWS EKS API to the **`remote_hosts`** variable here.

    ```
    module "Infrastructure" {